The Ultimate Guide to Fixing a Clogged Toilet

 Step 4: Plunge Away

-Now it’s time to put your gloves on and use the plunger.
+With your gloves on, it’s now time to use the plunger.
 Push the plunger down into the bowl.
-Pull up quickly to create suction.
+Then pull up quickly to create suction.

-Repeat this motion several times until the blockage clears.
+Continue this motion until you see results.
 Be patient – it may take some time before you see any results.

 Step 5: Check for Improvement